zotonic/zotonic/doc/cookbook/shell-resetpassword.rst

 Why
 ---

-Sometimes it happens that you want to reset an user’s password from the Erlang shell.
+Sometimes it happens that you want to reset a user’s password from the Erlang shell.

 Assumptions